 We are exposed to market risk from changes in interest rates which may adversely affect our financial position, results of operations and cash flows.
 In seeking to minimize the risks from interest rate fluctuations, we manage exposures through our regular operating and financing activities.
-We are exposed to interest rate risk primarily through borrowings under our \$225.0 million Amended Credit Agreement with a syndicate of banks and our \$100.0 million of Floating Rate Notes with a group of insurance companies.
+We are exposed to interest rate risk primarily through borrowings under our \$225.0 million Amended Credit Agreement with a syndicate of banks and our \$100.0 million of Floating Rate Notes which were issued to a group of insurance companies pursuant to a Note Purchase Agreement.
 Under both agreements, the Company borrows funds at variable interest rates based on the Eurodollar rate or LIBOR rates.
-If the LIBOR and Eurodollar rates fluctuated by 10% from the actual rates in effect during the thirteen weeks ended November 25, 2006, interest expense would have fluctuated by approximately \$0.2 million from the interest expense recognized for the thirteen weeks ended November 25, 2006.
+If the LIBOR and Eurodollar rates fluctuated by 10% from the actual rates in effect during the twenty-six and thirteen weeks ended February 24, 2007, interest expense would have fluctuated by approximately \$0.4 million and \$0.2 million from the interest expense recognized for the twenty-six and thirteen weeks ended February 24, 2007, respectively.